4 things to know about Medicare Part B:

-Part B comes with a monthly premium.
-For most people, this is about $105 a month.
-If you are in a higher income bracket, though, you may pay up to $390 a month.
+Medicare Part B comes with a monthly premium.
+For most people, this is about $134 a month in 2017.
+If you are in a higher income bracket, though, you may pay up to $428.60 a month in 2017.
 You usually only have to pay a higher premium if your yearly income is over $85,000 individually or $170,000 as a couple.

 Deductibles, co-payments, and co-insurance

-Part B comes with a $166 annual deductible.
+Medicare Part B comes with a $183 annual deductible in 2017.
 Part B won’t pay for anything until you pay that amount each year that you use the coverage.

 After you pay the deductible, you still pay for a portion of the services covered by Part B. This is usually 20% of the Medicare-approved amount for the service.
 Part B covers the other 80%.

-If you don’t want to pay for deductibles or co-insurance, read about Medicare Supplement insurance.
-It can help you fill in the gaps.
-Two of the Medicare Supplement insurance plan options — Plans C and F — will pay for your Medicare Part B deductible.
+If you don’t want to pay for deductibles or co-insurance, Medicare Supplement insurance (also called Medigap) can help.
+Medigap plans can help you fill in the coverage gaps.
+Two of the Medicare Supplement insurance plan options — Plan C and Plan F — will pay for your Medicare Part B deductible.